kubestellar/kubestellar/docs/content/v0.20/examples.md

 EOF
 ```

-This placement configuration determines **where** to deploy the workload by using
+This BindingPolicy configuration determines **where** to deploy the workload by using
 the label selector expressions found in *clusterSelectors*.
 It also specifies **what**
 to deploy through the downsync.labelSelectors expressions.
 Each matchLabels expression is a criterion for selecting a set of objects based on